sunnykharel/blogapplication/README.md

-# blogapplication
+# blogapp
-Blog web app made to learn web development basics and pair programming
+A blog app class assignment made to learn pair programming and web development basics